List of Saga of Tanya the Evil episodes

-The Saga of Tanya the Evil, known in Japan as Yōjo Senki (幼女戦記), is a Japanese light novel series written by Carlo Zen and illustrated by Shinobu Shinotsuki.
-An anime television series adaptation by NUT aired from January 6, 2017 to March 31, 2017.
-Crunchyroll has licensed the series in North America.
-The opening theme is "Jingo Jungle" by Myth & Roid and the ending theme is "Los!
+Saga of Tanya the Evil, known in Japan as Yōjo Senki (幼女戦記), is a Japanese anime television series produced by NUT based on the light novel series The Saga of Tanya the Evil, written by Carlo Zen and illustrated by Shinobu Shinotsuki.
+The first season of the anime series aired from January 6 to March 31, 2017.
+Crunchyroll (Note: Formerly known as Funimation) licensed the series in North America and streamed it as it aired.
+The opening theme song for the season is "Jingo Jungle", performed by Myth & Roid, while the ending theme song is "Los!
 Los!
-Los!" ("Come On!
-Come On!
-Come On!") by Aoi Yūki as Tanya Degurechaff.
+Los!" ("Go!
+Go!
+Go!"), performed by Aoi Yūki, who is Tanya Degurechaff's voice actress.

-On June 19, 2021, a second season was announced.
-The main cast and staff are returning to reprise their roles.
+In June 2021, a second season was announced.
+The main cast and staff returned to reprise their roles.
+It aired from July 8 to September 23, 2026.
+The opening theme song for the season is "Why?
+Red Induction", performed by Myth & Roid, while the ending theme song is "Weiter!
+Weiter!" ("Further!
+Further!"), performed by Aoi Yūki.